indiainvestments/indiainvestments.github.io/content/en/wiki/dd-template.md

     - [ ]  How does regular capital expenditure look like for the company?
     - [ ]  What is the quantum of debt obligations for the company?
     - [ ]  Is there inventory building up for the company?
-    - [ ]  Does the company face issues with collecting cash — Is there recievables building up for the company?
+    - [ ]  Does the company face issues with collecting cash — Is there receivables building up for the company?
 - **Cash Flow Statement**
     - [ ]  Are cash flows from operations comparable to net earnings?
         - [ ]  If CFO > Earnings, cash is not translating to earnings in the P&L statement
         - [ ]  If CFO < Earnings, there may be early revenue recognition without realising/collecting it
     - [ ]  How much cash is being left after tending to operational expenses and capex *(free cash flows)*
-    - [ ]  Are there any anomolies/red flags in the cash flows of the company?
+    - [ ]  Are there any anomalies/red flags in the cash flows of the company?
 - **Profitability Ratios**
     - [ ]  What has been the trend for operating margins for the past few years?
     - [ ]  What has been the trend for net profit margins for the past few years?